ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/00 - Fundamentals of project initiation/01 - Understanding the key components of project initiation.md

 		- Benefits should always outweigh the costs of the project

 ## Key components of project initiation
+> [!info] Project Charter - Definition
+> A document that clearly defines the project and its goals, and outlines what is needed to accomplish them
 - **Project initiation parts**
 	- **Goals**
 		- The goal is what you've been asked to do and what you're trying to achieve.